The Right Way to Exercise After Pregnancy: Say No to Mommy Bootcamp

 I implore all pregnant women and new moms to choose a safe exercise alternative to bootcamp.
 Yes, you should exercise after birth, but getting your body back doesn’t mean joining a marathon training group, crunching your way to oblivion, deciding to give Crossfit a try or opting for a local mommy bootcamp class.

 The best way to exercise after pregnancy is to focus on restorative core exercise.
 Let me say that again… Restorative Core Exercise.

 The keys to getting your body back in shape are optimal alignment that will allow the core to function properly, optimal breathing to ensure oxygenation of tissues and the correct movement of the pelvic floor, restorative exercise that calls on the deep core team to work together, and gentle stretching to create healing space and promote relaxation and restoration.

-No amount of bootcamp or crossfit or insanity or P90X will be effective until the inner core is functioning properly and able to withstand the loads demanded of you in these activities.
+No amount of bootcamp will be effective until your inner core is functioning properly and able to withstand the loads demanded of you in these activities.
 Restore your core BEFORE bootcamp!

 Enjoy this post?
 Get more from Pelvienne Wellness by subscribing to our newsletter!